LTGS: Long-Term Gaussian Scene Chronology From Sparse View Updates: Implementation details

 After obtaining coarse change regions, we extract fine-grained object-level change masks to model instance-wise changes.
 Since precise object-level changes are difficult to capture using the coarse stages described above, we leverage the automatic mask generation from SAM~\cite{sam} within the coarse binary mask $M_{t, \text{coarse}}^i$.
 For each generated mask, we first calculate the intersection-over-union (IoU) between its region and the coarse binary mask.
 We further compare the cosine similarity between the accumulated features within those regions in the extracted features of the rendered and captured images.
 The fine object-level masks can be obtained as follows:

 where $o_{t,k}^i$ denotes the $k$th object mask generated by automatic mask generation, and $\Phi(m, X) = \frac{1}{|m|} \sum_{p \in \Omega} m(p)\,X(p)$ denotes the average pooling operator of feature $X$ within the interior $\Omega$ of mask $m$.
 We select and keep only the highly overlapped and semantically different masks following~\cite{gescf}.
 We further removed masks occupying only small regions to prevent noise, and we dilated the change masks to address pixel-wise errors.
-For change detection, we set $\gamma = 0.7$ and $\tau_{cos}=0.9$ in Eq.~\ref{suppl_eq:coarse_mask} and Eq.\ref{suppl_eq:fine_mask}, which were used throughout our experiments.